 Ubuntu and Debian both use the same apt software packaging management system but provides a different set of software repo.
 Debian is more like promoting freedom of choosing free software; thus, it does not include any proprietary software by default.
 You can always install that paid version, but you have to enable it manually.

-Ubuntu focuses on usability, and that makes it include all the software, including free, paid, open source, closed source, etc. Ubuntu also introduced a universal package management system called Snap.
+Ubuntu focuses on usability, including all the software, including free, paid, open source, closed source, etc. Ubuntu also introduced a universal package management system called Snap.
 It will be used across the distros and thus prevent more distros-based software fragmentations.
 Debian users can now also use Snap in their repos.

 5. Software Compatibility

 You may want to know whether the software repo is compatible or not in between Debian and Ubuntu.
 The answer is both yes and no. Most of the time, the software repositories work well in both the system with little changes or no changes at all.
-But many times, you may need to edit the deb packages for satisfying the dependencies.
+But many times, you may need to edit the deb packages to satisfy the dependencies.

 Moreover, Ubuntu has its packaging system called PPA through Launchpad that indeed doesn’t work on Debian.
 Canonical has developed a universal package management system called Snap and is also available in Debian repo.

 6. Debian vs Ubuntu Performance

 Debian and Ubuntu are both fundamentally fast regarding performance.
-As Debian comes bare minimum does not bundled or prepacked with additional software and features, this makes it super fast and lightweight than Ubuntu.
+As Debian comes bare minimum and is not bundled or prepacked with additional software and features, it makes it super fast and lightweight than Ubuntu.

 Recommended Post: Linux vs Mac OS: 15 Reasons Why You Must Use Linux Instead of Mac OS

 Ubuntu is also faster than any other dominant OS, like Windows or macOS.
 But as we know that Ubuntu adds some unique and additional distro-specific features and software into the core, those added functionality has some effects on its performance as well.
 Ubuntu acts faster, smoother, and quicker on all the latest computing machines.

 7. Debian vs Ubuntu: Target User Group